-A closed head injury may occur when the head sustains a substantial blow from a blunt object.
-In most cases, no bones are broken, but symptoms of a concussion or worse might ensue.
-In some situations, it can be difficult to identify a serious closed head injury.
-Some folks may appear "just fine" after a car crash, only to develop serious complications later due to bleeding inside the head.
+Utah Trauma Update: Closed Head Injuries in Rural Utah January 1, 2007 Closed Head Injuries Utah Department of Health A closed head injury may occur when the head sustains a substantial blow from a blunt object.
+In most cases no bones are broken, but symptoms of a concussion or worse might develop.
+In some situations it can be difficult to identify a serious closed head injury.
+Some people may appear "just fine" after a car crash, only to develop serious complications later due to slow bleeding inside the head.
 Thus, a life or death situation could develop hours after the initial injury.

-In Utah, the trauma system is designed to ensure that injured patients are transported to hospitals certified to contain the appropriate services and expertise needed to treat a patient's specific injuries.
+In Utah, the trauma system is designed to ensure that injured patients are transported to hospitals certified to provide the appropriate services and expertise needed to treat a patient's specific injuries.
 Level-1 and level-2 trauma centers are equipped to treat bleeding inside the head.
 However, when considering a closed head injury, the need to transfer a patient from a rural area to a distant trauma center may not be obvious due to delays in the appearance of symptoms.

-Using information contained in the Utah Statewide Trauma Registry (2001 through 2004), can help identify patients most likely to suffer complications from a closed head injury and evaluate if head injured patients are appropriately transferred to trauma centers when needed.
-For example, figure 1 suggests that the bulk of closed head injuries occur among younger adults, with the injuries occurring among the elderly most likely to be lethal.
+Using information contained in the Utah Statewide Trauma Registry (2001 through 2004) can help identify patients most likely to suffer complications from a closed head injury and evaluate if head injured patients are appropriately transferred to trauma centers when needed.
+For example, Figure 1 suggests that most closed head injuries occur among younger adults, but injuries among the elderly are most likely to be fatal.
 Figure 2 compares the injury severity and outcome of patients suffering closed head injuries in rural (397 patients) versus urban (600 patients) areas.
 The figure also compares outcomes for patients admitted locally, transferred to a Level-1 or 2 trauma center after initial assessment at a local hospital, and patients transferred directly from the scene of injury to a Level-1 or 2 trauma center.
 The figure suggests that injury severity (mean ISS) is similar across the groups, however, rates of death differ.
 The pattern of mortality suggests that, overall, appropriate transfer decisions are made, with lower death rates among patients admitted locally compared to medically complicated patients transferred to a trauma center.
 Higher rates of mortality among patients injured in urban areas may simply reflect the fact that patients suffering severe closed head injuries in rural areas are more likely to die at the scene.

-Figure 1: Survival of Patients with Closed Head Injuries by Age
+Figure 1: Survival of Patients with Closed Head Injuries by Age, Utah, 2001-2004